Auxiliary Function-Based Algorithm for Blind Extraction of a Moving Speaker: Conclusions

 We have proposed a new BSE algorithm of this kind, Block AuxIVE, which is based on the auxiliary function-based optimization.
 The algorithm was shown to be faster in convergence compared to its gradient-based counterpart.
 Furthermore, we have proposed the semi-supervised variant of Block AuxIVE utilizing pilot signals.
 The experiments confirm that this algorithm yields stable global convergence to the SOI even when the pilot signal is only a roughly pre-extracted SOI containing a considerable residual of noise and interference.

 For the future, the proposed methods provide us with alternatives to the conventional approaches that adapt to the source movements through application of static mixing models on short time-intervals.
-Their other abilities, for example the robustness against the speed of source movement, poses an interesting topic for future research.
+Their other abilities, for example the robustness against a highly reverberant and noisy environment, poses an interesting topic for future research; see \cite{malek2021}.